 Port Sunlight Local Listed Building Consent Order

-Port Sunlight Local Listed Building Consent Order was ADOPTED at Planning Committee 26th November 2015
+Port Sunlight Local Listed Building Consent Order (LLBCO) was first adopted in 2015 and had effect from 25 November 2015 until 26 November 2025.

 Wirral Council and Port Sunlight Village Trust have worked in partnership, with the financial support from Historic England, to develop a Local Listed Building Consent Order (LLBCO) for Port Sunlight to streamline the consent process for residents, to more effectively manage change and to regain lost heritage features in the village.